-Wash Day Delight Sulfate Free Shampoo for Curly Hair: Micellar water for your hair?
-That’s right!
-This micellar shampoo transforms from a water-like consistency to a foam—yep, you still get a great lather—to leave hair so clean and surprisingly soft.
+Wash Day Delight Sulfate-Free Shampoo For Curly Hair: You may be familiar with micellar water in skincare, but this micellar shampoo transforms from a water-like consistency to a foam—yep, you still get a great lather—to leave hair super clean and surprisingly soft.

-Monoi Repairing Sulfate Free Shampoo: Infused with coconut-derived cleansers instead of sulfates, this shampoo is gentle enough for anyone and still can be used to get a good lather—just massage onto your scalp until you see those suds.
+Monoi Repairing Sulfate-Free Shampoo: Infused with coconut-derived cleansers instead of sulfates, this shampoo is gentle enough for anyone and can be used to get a good lather—just massage it onto your scalp until you see those suds.

-Goddess Strength Fortifying Shampoo with Castor Oil: When your precious curls won’t stop breaking, a fortifying shampoo is in order.
+Sacred Tiare Sulfate-Free Shampoo: When your precious curls won’t stop breaking, a fortifying shampoo is in order.
 And no, that doesn’t mean you need sulfates!
-This sulfate-free option moisturizes and strengthens for 94% less breakage (when used with the complete system versus a non-conditioning shampoo).
+This sulfate-free option moisturizes and strengthens hair with the help of coprah coconut oil, shea butter, and vegetable protein.

-Almond Milk Sulfate Free Shampoo: Formulated with almond milk and without sulfates, this shampoo is ideal for extremely damaged and over-processed strands.
-Prepare to be wowed by how it reverses damage and restores softness.
+Almond Milk Sulfate-Free Shampoo: Formulated with almond milk and without sulfates, this shampoo is ideal for extremely damaged and over-processed strands.
+Prepare to be wowed by how well it reverses damage and restores softness.